-- 51. In order to encourage more development of the type needed, Council will assess minor dwellings at a lower HUE rate in relation to: - Building consents or certificates of acceptance. - Subdivision, land use consents, or connection authorisations where information is provided by the applicant that demonstrates to the satisfaction of Council that the development consists of a small unit(s).
+- 52. In order to encourage more development of the type needed, Council will assess minor dwellings at a lower HUE rate in relation to: - Building consents or certificates of acceptance. - Subdivision, land use consents, or connection authorisations where information is provided by the applicant that demonstrates to the satisfaction of Council that the development consists of a small unit(s).
 Council may enter into agreements with developers or landowners to give effect to a small unit assessment and bind the applicant to any conditions that accompany the assessment.
-For residential developments a minor dwelling / small unit will be assessed as generating 0.5 HUEs for each activity. - 52.
-Assessments of residential developments are guided by the parameters outlined in Table 5.
+For residential developments a minor dwelling / small unit will be assessed as generating 0.5 HUEs for each activity.